SheetJS/voc/voc.md

 ```

 The Makefile magic is needed because `marked` doesnt preserve the tab character
-and because I use it frequently enough to justify special handling:
+and because it is used frequently enough to justify special handling:

 ```
   add(["make","Makefile"], function(code) { return code.replace(/^ {8}/g,"\t").replace(/\n {8}/mg,"\n\t"); });